We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 The Australian Stock Exchange was founded on 1st April 1987, after the government passed legislation to combine six independent stock exchanges.
 Although the combined exchange is relatively new, some of the state-based original exchanges dated as far back as the 1800s, including the Sydney Stock Exchange, which was established in 1871.
 This stock exchange was in fact home to the first computer installed within an Australian exchange, used to streamline clearinghouse functionality and broker-client accounting services.

-The Australian Stock Exchange and the Sydney Future Exchange merged in 2006.
+The Australian Stock Exchange and the Sydney Futures Exchange merged in 2006.
 This merger expanded ASX’s asset range to include energy and agricultural commodities, index options and interest-rate securities.
-As a result, the company was renamed to the Australian Securities Exchange to reflect this new diversity of investment and financial products available.
+As a result, the company was renamed to the Australian Securities Exchange to reflect this new diversity of trading products available.
 The holding company today is also known as the ASX Group.

 Australian Stock Exchange Vs Australian Securities Exchange